Code-Institute-Submissions/Project-2-Interactive-Frontend-Development-Milestone-Project/README.md

 I’ve tested the code in chrome, Firefox, Microsoft edge browser and safari as well as the mobile versions of these browsers.
 I used W3C for CSS https://jigsaw.w3.org/css-validator/and HTML https://validator.w3.org/ to remove errors.
 The email.js code in the booking form has been tested and functions properly.
-The Google Maps API has been setup to search for cities, towns & postcodes.
+The Google Maps API has been tested to search for cities, towns & postcodes.
+The expand and collapse functionality have all been tested.
+The maps country selection and radio button selection has been tested.
+The navbar is functionality works.

 *-Code Deployment-*

+The project is pushed to github process used - link cloud9 to github git remote add origin https://github.com/GrantMCA93/Project-2-Interactive-Frontend-Development-Milestone-Project.git git add . git commit -m "" <-- in quote marks describe changes made -->
+git push -u origin master

+The projects is hosted on Github pages

 *-Credits-*